rush17m/cs5170_tenantAI_final/README.md

 # Tenant.AI Chatbot

-This repository contains a **Retrieval-Augmented Generation (RAG) full-stack chatbot application** built with **Python, FastAPI, Redis, React and OpenAI's GPT-4o.** The chatbot specializes in answering questions about tenancy rights of the residents of Massachusetts.
+This repository contains the code for a webapp that aims to provide guidance to residents of Massachusetts about any tenanycy related concerns they may have.
+It features a **Retrieval-Augmented Generation (RAG) full-stack chatbot application** built with **Python, FastAPI, Redis, React and OpenAI's GPT-4o.** The chatbot specializes in answering questions about tenancy rights of the residents of Massachusetts.

+The chatbot has been heavily inspired by a similar [project](https://github.com/ruizguille/tech-trends-chatbot)

+## Video tour of the app is [here](https://www.loom.com/share/3f8ae5f9cfdc45daa8530db14a9a3a6e?sid=03453285-f185-475e-9860-3224d0e27c57)

+## Design Justification for the project is [here](CS5170_mini_project4.pdf)

+## Mockup for the project is [here](Mockup.pdf)

 ## Structure